Writing Consultations

 Can I get feedback on a co-authored paper or assignment?

-You may submit co-authored articles for publication and co-authored research papers for a course assignment for a written feedback writing consultation (but not group assignments, and not an in-person consultation).
-After the writing consultation, the written feedback must be shared with all co-authors.
+You may submit co-authored articles and co-authored research papers for a writing consultation (but not group assignments).
+You must tick the box on the writing consultation appointment form to confirm that the document is co-authored.
+After the writing consultation, the feedback must be shared with all co-authors.
+If you are booking an in-person appointment, only one co-author can attend.
+A consultant will not meet with more than one student.

 I’m a faculty member, can I get a writing consultation?